Our Programs

 Tulip Classroom (Emerging Toddler)

 As a branch of the Toddler Program here at LFP, the Emerging Toddler classroom aligns with the same principles and a very similar classroom environment.
-However, the Emerging Toddler program consists of three children, ages 15 months - 18 months.
+However, the Emerging Toddler program consists of four children, ages 15 months - 18 months.
 Typically this cohort will grow together throughout the year.

 As emerging toddlers, the children have transitioned out of their infanthood, and now are experiencing rapid development such as speech and mobility as they grow into their toddlerhood.
 Because all children in the Emerging Toddler program are required to have started walking by the time they join, we are able to continue supporting them with their gross motor skills.
 We focus on helping the children explore the new levels of autonomy that they are growing into.
 Our classroom offers an environment based upon free choice and an increase in opportunities to partake in the care of oneself.
 We place a focus on their social and emotional development during this time as well.
 We guide them through their journey towards self-regulation and experiencing new social interactions.
 We provide support for our emerging toddlers as they continue to experience the world around them during this stage of their development.